viscenter/style-guides/C++ Style Guide.md

 These are some simple rules to follow during C++ development of the Volume Cartographer project.

 ### Naming Conventions
-Consider these naming convenctions hard requirements.
+Consider these naming conventions hard requirements.

 * `lowerCamelCase` for local variables, member functions
 * `UpperCamelCase` for: